The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Sloan Digital Sky Survey data

 where $\theta_{\rm ap}$ is the fibre radius used to obtain the galaxy spectrum. $\theta_{\rm ap}=1.5 \arcsec$ for objects with SDSS plate number < 3510, whereas $\theta_{\rm ap}=1.0 \arcsec$ for objects observed on later plates, as this demarcates the transition from the older 640-fibre SDSS spectrograph to the newer 1000-fibre BOSS spectrograph.\footnote{As detailed here: \url{https://www.sdss.org/dr12/spectro/spectro_basics/.}}

-The above three equations form the basis of our input catalogue and are used to fit the FP and in turn obtain peculiar velocities.
-How this is done is covered in Sections~\ref{sec:FP} and Sections~\ref{sec:logdist}.
-Uncertainties on the FP parameters are obtained by standard error propagation combined with the above equations.
+Eqs.~\ref{eq:FPr}-\ref{eq:FPs} form the basis of our input catalogue and are used to fit the FP and in turn obtain peculiar velocities.
+An overview of how this is done is covered in the next sub-section, with detailed descriptions given in Sections~\ref{sec:FP} and Sections~\ref{sec:logdist}.